ryanallen/articles/markdown/Education/Design - Artifacts in Society/Design- Creation of Artifacts in Society.md

 --------
 Draw a chair.
 Fill the frame, dark lines, annotate and add my name, high quality.

-Question 1.1
+##Assignment 1.1
-What is an artifact that evokes an emotion of love, or enjoyment every time I use it?
-Write <100 word explanation of why I love using the artifact.
+A photograph and brief summary of an artifact that I love using every day.

 I purchased a [Saddleback thin leather briefcase](http://i.imgur.com/r8ZWQOj.jpg) a few years ago to carry my design tools around in and it has become an artifact I would find it difficult to live without.
 The artifact is a well designed utilitarian piece, as well as a subjectively beautiful example of artistic craftsmanship.
 I love everything about the experience of using it, from the many pockets to store important items, to the heavy and high-quality leather constrution which protects the important artifacts contained within.